reagento/dataclass-rest/README.md

 # Dataclass REST

-A modern way to create clients for REST like APIs
+A modern and simple way to create clients for REST like APIs

 ## Quickstart